Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 The following interface in the **Saas metering service** allows the user to manual report the usage against a selected dimension.

 > In this example, suppose the SaaS service is offering a notification service that helps its customers send out emails / text.
-Email and Text are modelled as dimensions and the plan in the marketplace offer captures the definition for charges by these dimensions.
+Email and Text are modeled as dimensions and the plan in the marketplace offer captures the definition for charges by these dimensions.

 ![Report usage](./images/post-usage-event.png)